cristinamateos11/cristinamateos11/README.md

 <img src="https://img.shields.io/badge/CODE-ff69b4?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-</p>Project to create a podcast channel with rss.
+</p>A Codcast Channel with RSS.
 Distribute content without the need for a browser.
 In this case we collect updated information from a specific music group.</p>
 </div>
 </table>
 </div>